 Our NC state government is sponsoring a once in a lifetime event – Women Breaking Barriers – at the state Capital in Raleigh on 9/7/19.
 Women Breaking Barriers is part of the “She Changed The World” series of events focused on women running from May 2019 through December 2020.
 At the NC NOW table, we’ll be running a Women in Science Jeopardy game and selling our new NOW t-shirts.
 Our jeopardy game goes great with the theme, as it’s all about women who changed the world!
 Triad NOW will have their own table with activities on women’s history and LGBTQ history.
 ERA-NC Alliance will highlight need for ERA.
 League of Women Voters helped organize the program and is doing a skit, among other things.
 The event ran from 10-3pm.
 Beautiful campaign!
 The event runs from 10-3pm.
 Come to the event and visit our table, or come help staff our table.

 Fayetteville Police Chief Gina V. Hawkins was recognized by Fayetteville NOW for her leadership abilities during the organization’s Susan B. Anthony Birthday Celebration on Tuesday, 3/12/19.
 Chief Hawkins is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.

-The Fayetteville chapter has partnered with the Office of Civic Engagement and Serving Learning at Fayetteville State University.
-Recently, members of NOW presented to students enrolled in SOC 400, the Sociology of Gender Roles.
-This is part of NOW reaching and working together with the next generation.
+Fayetteville NOW has partnered with Fayetteville State University (FSU) in presentations and projects.
 This includes opening dialogue during class, and will include outside events, including at least one the students designed themselves.